 You should bring your email confirmation to registration and a note of your race number.
 This will allow you to collect your race number.

 Please fasten your race number to the front of your t-shirt.
-If it is not displayed you may be pulled out of the fun run before the finish and you will not receive your medal or goody bag.
+If it is not displayed you may be pulled out of the fun run before the finish and you will not receive your medal.
 Please do not deface your race number: this is contrary to Scottish Athletics’ regulations and will lead to your disqualification.

 If you have a medical condition, provide as much information as possible on the reverse of your race number and put a red cross on the front.
 This is so the doctor and medical teams are aware of any existing medical condition should you require assistance on the course.

 For safety reasons, do NOT swap numbers with other runners.

-The Fun Run starts at 12.45pm prompt on Sunday 13 March on Bught Road about 400 metres from the Sports Centre and parallel to the River Ness.
-All Fun Runners should congregate in the holding area no later than 12.20.
+The Fun Run starts at 12.40pm prompt on Sunday 12 March on Bught Road about 500 metres from the Sports Centre and parallel to the River Ness.
+All 5K runners should congregate in the holding area no later than 12.20.

 Please be sensible where you position yourself at the start, remembering the slower you are, the nearer to the back of the group you should be.
 If in doubt stay near the back as you can always speed up as the race progresses.

 The route is flat and scenic.
-Starting at Bught Park, the route heads towards Inverness City Centre and then takes two right turns, the first over the River Ness and the second takes you below Ness Castle.
+Starting at Bught Park, the route heads towards Inverness City Centre and then takes two right turns, the first over the River Ness and the second takes you below Inverness Castle.
 It then takes runners alongside the river before crossing through the Ness Islands, past the Ice Rink and into Queens Park Stadium.